Ted-Williams/hoffi-coffi/README.md

 3. Deployment section
     * In the deployment section of Heroku, choose the GitHun for automatic deployment
     * Enter the name for your repo.
 Click "search".
 When it finds the repo, click the "connect" button.
     * Click "settings".
 Scroll down and click "Reveal config vars".
-Set up the same variables as in your env.py (IP, PORT, SECRET_KEY, MONGO_URI and MONGODB_NAME): !You shouldn't set the DEBUG variable in under config vars, only in your env.py to prevent DEBUG being active on live website.
+Set up the same variables as in your env.py (IP, PORT, SECRET_KEY, MONGO_URI and MONGODB_NAME): You shouldn't set the DEBUG variable in under config vars, only in your env.py to prevent DEBUG being active on live website.
     * Click "Deploy" and click "Enable automatic deployment".
     * Once the app is built - Click view app.
     * Use git push to push to Heroku.